-As a pre-health student, you are required to obtain letters of recommendation to be submitted as part of your application to professional schools.
+As a Saint Louis University pre-health student, you must obtain letters of recommendation to be submitted as part of your application to professional schools.
 Recommendations can be submitted in two ways: a committee letter from your institution and/or individual letters of recommendation.

 Committee letters are valuable to medical schools as they evaluate applicants based on a combination of direct observation and other information provided by faculty and others at an institution.
-Saint Louis University’s Committee on Evaluations is comprised of staff and faculty members from various colleges and undergraduate degree programs.
+Saint Louis University’s Committee on Evaluations comprises staff and faculty members from various SLU colleges and undergraduate degree programs.

 - Completion of a minimum of 30 SLU residency credit hours